Nikolaos Kantounis: Biography

 In 1823, he was honored with the rank of Grand Sakellarios and, in 1825, he was mentioned in the codex of Saint Catherine of Siena in Zakynthos.
 Records indicate he was paid 100 thalers to create paintings for the church.

 He died on April 25, 1834.
 He was about 66 years old and left a detailed will, which had interesting information about his life and property.
 Some of his students were the famous Greek painters Gerasimos Pitsamanos, Dionysios Tsokos and Dionysios Kallivokas.
 He was one of the earliest members of the modern Greek art period.

+Kantounis paintings can be found at the National Gallery of Greece, the Benaki Museum, the Municipal Gallery of Larissa, the Teloglion Foundation of Arts etc.